zlatinb/muwire-dot-com/index.markdown

 <div class="bullet">&bull;</div>
 <p class="featureName">Web of Trust</p>
 <div class="panel">
-You can choose to trust or distrust other MuWire users, and see who they trust and distrust in turn.
-For more information see <a class="panelLink" href="/trust.html">Trust In MuWire</a>.
+You can choose to <a class="panelLink" href="/trust.html">trust or distrust</a> other MuWire users, and see who they trust and distrust in turn.
 </div>
 </div>
 </div>

 <script>
 var acc = document.getElementsByClassName("accordion");
 var i;